Day 1 Setup Tasks - Zoom Phone at U-M

 NOTE: Select Choose a personal address even if your location is on campus.
 Do NOT use Choose a company address

-1. Click SaveFor more details on 911 Settings and Location Permissions, see Zoom Phone 911 Location Information.
+1. Click SaveFor more details on 911 Settings and Location Permissions, refer to Zoom Phone 911 Location Information.

 Location Permission Setup